Ershubhambhagat/Motor-Control-Using-ESP8266/README.md

 - Colorful buttons with animation for better user experience.
 - Speech synthesis notifications when the motor starts and stops.
 `

-This markdown document explains the purpose of each section of your code.
-You can upload this to GitHub for easy reference by others.